SkylarZhao6/EvernoteGuide/_posts/signup.md

 ---
+category: Stuff
+path: '/stuff'
+title: 'How to sign up with Evernote'

+layout: nil
+---

+---
 Path: '/login'
-title: How to Sign Up With EverNote
+title: How to Efficiently Take Notes With EverNote
+layout: nil
 ---

 # Sign up with Evernote